pingcap/tidb/docs/design/2020-06-01-global-kill.md

 - On single TiDB instance without PD, a `serverId` of `1` is assigned.

 #### 5. local connId
-`local connId` is allocated by each TiDB instance on establishing connections auto-incrementally.
+`local connId` is allocated by each TiDB instance on establishing connections:

-On system being busy and/or with long running SQL, `local connId` is possible to be integer-overflow and/or used up, especially on 32 bits `connId`.
-So we will check `local connId` existed or not before allocation (by maintaining a map of connection ids).
+- For 32 bits `connId`, `local connId` is possible to be integer-overflow and/or used up, especially on system being busy and/or with long running SQL.
+So we use a lock-free queue to maintain available `local connId`, dequeue on client connecting, and enqueue on disconnecting.
+When `local connId` exhausted, upgrade to 64 bits.

-a) In 32 bits `connId`, upgrade to 64 bits if `local connId` exhausted, or after retried more than 10 times (to avoid spending too much time in allocation).
-b) In 64 bits `connId`, return _"Too many connections"_ error if exhausted.
+- For 64 bits `connId`, allocate `local connId` by auto-increment, flip to zero if integer-overflow, and check `local connId` existed or not before allocation by maintaining a map of connection ids.
+At last, return _"Too many connections"_ error if exhausted.

 #### 6. global kill
 On processing `KILL x` command, first extract `serverId` from `x`.
 Then if `serverId` aims to a remote TiDB instance, get the address from [`CLUSTER_INFO`](https://docs.pingcap.com/tidb/stable/information-schema-cluster-info#cluster_info), and redirect the command to it by "Coprocessor API" provided by the remote TiDB, along with the original user authentication.